mmguinness/remote-book-club/README.md

 ```
 As a RBC member
-In order to have access to the application
+In order to interact with the application
 I would like to be able to sign up

 As a RBC member